-… Professional photos to put on site, detailed descriptions, quick answers (“Before you were efficient if you respond within a day, now within an hour”) are all the annoyances that owners will not have to deal with….
+Detailed descriptions, quick answers (“Before you were efficient if you respond within a day, now within an hour”) are all the annoyances that owners will not have to deal with.
 A commission of 15 percent, of whom the 5 goes to the American company (Airbnb also known as Host fees, in addition to the 12 percent asked from the guest, also known as Guest fee).
 Peace comes with a price.
 Know the craft as well…

-On the rhetoric of human face tourism, the room to be shared with strangers who may become friends, mi casa es tu casa at the time of the algorithm Airbnb has built its founding myth.
+The room to be shared with strangers who may become friends, mi casa es tu casa at the time of the algorithm Airbnb has built its founding myth.
 Starting from the two brilliant and talented young graduates who in 2010 bought three inflatable mattresses to transform their living room into a production tool.
 After the twenty-four billion dollars of stock market capitalization, the storytelling has not changed.

 Thus, in order to support the family dimension, the company census focuses on hosts.
-Of the 83,300 that in 2015 in Italy opened their doors to strangers, 87 percent had between one and two ads, while only 4 percent more than four.
+Of the 83,300 that in 2015 in Italy opened their doors to strangers, 87 percent had between one and two listings, while only 4 percent more than four.
 Amateur guest rooms, as we wanted to demonstrate.
-If it was not for, starting with the same data but focusing on the number of ads, the association of hoteliers (known as Federalberghi) has a different picture.
+If it was not for, starting with the same data but focusing on the number of listings, the association of hoteliers (known as Federalberghi) has a different picture.

 he grants Elio Mondello, co-owner of Mondosol, with 134 ads in the top ten of Federalberghi: “Airbnb is born on hosts, but today it is moving to the guests because it is where they makes the money.
 So if someone out of mind destroys a room or leaves monstrous reviews (and unjustified) they do nothing to him.
 In the end it will become like Booking, but with a better aura.

 “Before you could talk to Airbnb on the phone, now you can just write an email.”

-People turn, the economy pulls: Let’s toast, but let’s update the rhetoric of the individuals who rent the room to round up.
-They exist, earning 2300 euros on average per year, they pay taxes or not (certainly the multinational declares ridiculously low), but in perspective the real money will come from the professionals, not from the amateurs.
+People turn, the economy pulls.
+Let’s toast, but let’s update the rhetoric of the individuals who rent the room to round up.
+They exist, earning 2300 euros on average per year, they pay taxes or not (certainly the multinational declares ridiculously low).
+But in perspective the real money will come from the professionals, not from the amateurs.